A Prairie HomeKit Companion: Controlling Accessories

 When configuring the Good Morning and Good Night Scenes, the settings will depend on your Accessories and living situation.
 Think carefully about what to activate and why.

-My Good Morning Scene does three things at the moment.
+My Good Morning Scene does three things.
 It turns on the smart plug that controls the lamp in the laundry and music rooms and sets the living room lamps to 40 percent brightness.
 During the Christmas season, it also turned on the plug that controlled the Christmas tree lights.
 My Good Night Scene does the opposite, though it dims the living room lamps to 0 percent instead of turning them completely off.

 These Scenes are set up in such a way to light up the house sufficiently to navigate in the morning, without being painfully bright.
 Even though we have Hue bulbs in our bedrooms, these Scenes don’t touch them at all.
-Why?
+Why not?

 I set Good Morning to activate automatically during weekdays.
 If my wife and son get a surprise snow day, I don’t want them getting a rude awakening at 5:30 AM if I forget to turn the Automation off.

-I often want to control the bedroom lamp independently of everything else when I go to bed, either turning it on so I can find my way around or leaving it off if my wife is sleeping.
+I often want to control the bedroom lamp independently when I go to bed, either turning it on so I can find my way around or leaving it off if my wife is sleeping.

 I use Good Morning and Good Night as general-purpose Scenes throughout the day.
 I activate Good Night after my wife leaves for work and then Good Morning before she gets home.
 Nothing is happening in either bedroom, so there’s no reason to mess with those lights.